preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 + **Title**: This is the name that will be shown for the site in lists and when searching.
 + **Description**: A Description is not mandatory but is very helpful when colleagues search for sites.
 + **Sharepoint Alias**: The last part of the address to the site is created automatically but can be edited if necessary.
-If the name (address) already exists an alternative address is shown.
+If the name (address) already exists an alternative address is suggested.
 + **Languages**: The same language as the main Business Profile language is suggested.
-Another language is selected if needed.
+Another language can be selected if needed.
 + **Time Zones**: Normally the correct Time Zone is already selected.
 Can be changed if needed.

 4. Click "Next".